-Using Java and Spring boot, my REST API is declared in the following way:
+Using Java and Spring boot, I declared my REST API like this:

-This snippet creates a REST API for POST that accepts product data as JSON, picture as binary and video as binary:
+This snippet creates a REST API for POST that accepts product data as JSON and picture and video as binary:

 - @PostMapping defines the type of the reques